 - Stitching Specify the threshold to be a satin or fill. - Sequencing Determine how and when to generate travel stitches. - Single Line When converting vector line elements, this will determine when to use single line elements instead of walk elements.
 It also determines the width. - Outlines This sets guidelines on removing elements and holes in elements too small for embroidery. - 4.
-Conversion Type Select from the drop-down whether to convert to vector or embroidery. - Embroidery This will create embroidery elements from the artwork. - Vector This will convert raster images to vector or create new vector elements from the existing ones based on the process the options selected. - 5.
-Fabric Style This drop-down contains styles of properties to be applied to the converted embroidery.
-These styles will depend on the type of fabric or application for which the embroidery design is intended.
+Convert the vector objects to embroidery using one of the following: